tomekowal/tomaszkowal/priv/posts/2022/03-19-the-gateway-drug-to-nix.md

 nix-shell -p plantuml
 ```

-This command opens a new shell with plantuml ready to use.
+This command starts a new shell with plantuml ready to use.
 The first time it runs, it will fetch all necessary dependencies and store them.
 The program is prepared to use when Nix finishes.
 This time `plantuml` is much more recent.

 ```bash
 plantuml -version